percona/percona-server/doc/source/scalability/innodb_split_buf_pool_mutex.rst

 Detecting Mutex Contention
 --------------------------

-You can detect when you suffer from mutex contention in the buffer pool by reading the information provided in the SEMAPHORES section of the output of SHOW INNODB STATUS:
+You can detect when you suffer from mutex contention in the buffer pool by reading the information provided in the SEMAPHORES section of the output of SHOW ENGINE INNODB STATUS:

 Under normal circumstances this section should look like this: